 - Chronic – such as migraines or epilepsy

-The University Library works closely with DSS to provide inclusive facilities and services.
+The University Library works closely with AES to provide inclusive facilities and services.
 For in-person assistance with library-related tasks, ask at the reference desk of any branch library.
 Phone, email, and online chat are available through Ask Us.
 The Murray Library has an Assistive Technology Room, located on the ground floor of the Learning Commons (Room G19).